SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-8-1-exam-preparation/simple-calculations-problems/simple-calc-problems.md

 ### Calculate and Print Triangle Area

-By our familiar formula of finding an **area of a triangle** we will calculate it.
-An important thing to keep in mind is that although we get only integers at the input, **the area** will not always be an integer.
-That's why we use a variable of type **`double`** for the area.
+we will calculate it using our familiar formula for finding an **area of a triangle**.
+An important thing to keep in mind is that although we get only integers at an input, **the area** will not always be an integer.
+That's why we use a variable of **`double`** type for the area.
 We have to convert the right side of the equation, because if we give whole numbers as equation parameters, our result will also be an integer.

 ![](/assets/chapter-8-1-images/01.Triangle-area-05.png)